Construction set: Categories

+Influence in the arts and culture

-Renowned architect Frank Lloyd Wright credited his childhood building blocks designed by Friedrich Fröbel as a major influence, and his son John Lloyd Wright invented the widely-known Lincoln Logs building set.
+The architect Frank Lloyd Wright credited his childhood building blocks designed by Friedrich Fröbel as a major influence, and his son John Lloyd Wright invented the widely-known Lincoln Logs building set.
 In addition to teaching architectural concepts such as modularity and load-bearing construction, many architects credit construction set play as influencing their later design.